v1kt0r1337/TXT-RPG/README.md

 	* Use
 	* Quit

-* Flexible attribute system, which can easily by changed and extended on.
+* Flexible attribute system, which can easily by changed and extended on to fit nearly any system.
-	* Dependant Attributes - These can easily be modified to fit nearly all types of systems.
+* Base Attributes
+	* Strength
+	* Dexterity
+	* Intelligence
+	* Vitality
+* Dependant Attributes, these are calculated on the values of the Base Attributes
-		* Initiative, dependent on Dexterity and Intelligence (this can easily modified).
+		* Initiative - dependent on Dexterity and Intelligence.
-		* Carry Capacity, dependent on Strength and Vitality  (also easiliy modified).
+		* Carry Capacity - dependent on Strength and Vitality.
+		* Health - dependent on Vitality
+		* Mana - dependent on Intelligence
 * Allows both permanent buffs, and temporary buffs (and ofc debuffs).

 * Items
 	* Equipable items with multiple item slots.
 		* 2 Rands slots
-			* For dual wielding and 2-handed weapons.
+			* Dual wielding and 2-handed weapons is implemented.
 		* 2 Ring slots
 		* Amulet
 		* Chest